btmarsh6/mini-project-III/README.md

 ### Data
 We will be using old data about different financial transactions.
 You can download the data from [here](https://drive.google.com/file/d/1zAjnf936aHkwVCq_BmA47p4lpRjyRzMf/view?usp=sharing).
 The data contains following tables:

-- twm_customer - information about customers
+- BEN - twm_customer - information about customers
 - twm_accounts - information about accounts
 - twm_checking_accounts - information about checking accounts (subset of twm_accounts)
 - twm_credit_accounts - information about checking accounts (subset of twm_accounts)
 - twm_savings_accounts - information about checking accounts (subset of twm_accounts)
-- twm_transactions - information about financial transactions
+- BRITTANY - twm_transactions - information about financial transactions
 - twm_savings_tran - information about savings transactions (subset of twm_transactions)
 - twm_checking_tran - information about savings transactions (subset of twm_transactions)
 - twm_credit_tran - information about credit checking (subset of twm_transactions)